Frances Lewin conducted research entitled “Sign language interpreting support for Deaf university students. How well is the current system working?”

 And some additional challenges that are faced by businesses providing this support are:

 - SFE take 30 days to process invoices – therefore the invoices sent are only just beginning to be enter the system on the day that we are paying Interpreters.

 - Universities are unwilling to pay for cancelled sessions that are dismissed by SFE

 - Requests to provide support at the very last minute

 - SFE not paying for breaks that Interpreters are taking during the day

-These are just some of the issues currently facing agencies and we are working together to try and resolve them, so the effects are not felt by deaf students and Interpreters.
+These are just some of the issues currently facing agencies.
+We are working together to try and resolve them, so the effects are not felt by deaf students and Interpreters.
 But there is some anxiety amongst us that – as they have done every single year – the problems will exacerbate.

-This year, we have found that many more students have been supported by a number of suppliers before we provide them with support.
-Which demonstrates the levels of dissatisfaction with the level of support deaf students are receiving.
+Many students have come to us for support after being let down by other suppliers.
+This demonstrates the levels of dissatisfaction with the level of support deaf students are receiving.

-We would really welcome you views, so please do hit respond and let us know:
+We would really welcome your views, so please do hit respond and let us know: